 “I felt that something had turned.
 Something so awesome and so unbelievably shattering: human beings unable to control their own love for destruction,” he recalled.

-Now 91 years old, Rensenbrink has been an author, a farmer and a candidate for the U.S. Senate, but he is perhaps best known as the co-founder of the Maine and United States Green Party.
-Bowdoin is where he found his passion as a professor of political philosophy.
+Now 91 years old, Rensenbrink has been an author, a farmer and a candidate for the U.S. Senate, but he is perhaps best known as the co-founder of both the Maine and the United States Green Party.
+His roots in Maine start at Bowdoin, where he spent most of his career as a professor of political philosophy.
 After briefly teaching at Williams College from 1957 to 1961, Rensenbrink headed north toward Brunswick and has lived in Maine ever since.

 “I weep thinking about it … But I know we have to help other people by making them feel the presence of love.
 We live in a depressing time, and it is [easy] for people to quit.
 But as FDR would often respond to those immense problems: when you run out of rope, tie a knot, and hang on.”